kheldysh/discursor/README.md

+# What is Discursor?

+This is a simple proof-of-concept project for learning React, Redux and Node.js in three days or so.

 # Setup and run in dev mode

-This is a simple proof-of-concept project for learning React, Redux and Node.js in a limited timeframe.

 To try in development mode, type this in project directory: